hubmapconsortium/ccf-validation-tools/docs/Lung/change_suggestions.md

 **8 - epithelial cell of lung --> lung ciliated cell**

 Not all ciliated cells are epithelial cells.
 In the lung, are all ciliated cells also epithelial cells?
-If yes, the axiom can be included.
+Yes, axiom needs to be included with reference.

 **9 - lung endothelial cell --> vein endothelial cell of respiratory system**